 In 1934, Hans Heilbronn solved Gauss’ class number problem when he proved that for each positive integer h, there are only finitely many imaginary quadratic fields K with class number h.

 That ambiguity didn’t last long.
 Working with Edward Linfoot in that same year, Heilbronn proved that there is at most one more Heegner number beyond the nine that Gauss and Hermite knew about.11 The proviso “at most one” invites us to reify the tenth Heegner number in a way that Heilbronn’s earlier result doesn’t.
 This says more about the human mind than it does about mathematics.
 We crave concreteness, and “at most one” offers the prospect of specificity, though with no promises.
-Such a theorem might have tempted some people to step out further and further, chiliad by chiliad12, in pursuit of an elusive tenth Heegner number that never came into view but could, for all one knew, be around the next corner.

 Although he’s largely unknown to nonmathematicians (and to most mathematicians outside of the field of number theory), Kurt Heegner was one of the greatest amateur mathematicians of the 20th century.
 He was a radio engineer who pursued number theory as a hobby, and his greatest achievement was his solution, in 1952, of Gauss’ class number one problem.